 - 9,000 pesos per boat for 21 to 24 people (25 with the guide)

-On top of this, you have to pay 100 pesos per person in general fees and then an extra 50 pesos for Guyam and 100 for Daku per boat (what they call the docking fee).
+On top of that, you have to pay 100 pesos per person in general fees and then an extra 50 pesos for Guyam and 100 pesos for Daku per boat (what they call the docking fee).

-You don’t need private contacts to do these tours in Siargao; it’s as easy as going to the tourism office and arranging everything there.
-You don’t have to go the day before either; you hire it right there on the same day you want to go.
+You don’t need any private contacts to do these tours in Siargao; it’s as easy as going to the tourism office and arranging everything there.
+You don’t have to go the day before either; you arrange it right there on the same day you want to go.

 What time should you leave?
 There’s no need to start very early and there are no fixed schedules.
-What you should keep in mind is that during high demand periods (such as Holy Week, Christmas and Philippine holidays) and weekends, there’s a small chance there won’t be many boats left if you arrive late to the pier.
-There’s a waitlist system assigning boats as people arrive, so there’s nothing to worry about.
+What you should keep in mind is that during high-demand periods (such as Holy Week, Christmas and Philippine holidays) and weekends, there’s a small chance there might not be many boats left if you arrive late to the pier.
+There’s a waitlist system that assigns boats as people arrive, so there’s nothing to worry about.

-That said, if you’re going to add Mam’om (which we recommend), we’d go around 8:00–8:30, since there’s a long stretch of navigation and that way you can enjoy the full day.
+That said, if you’re going to add Mam’on (which we recommend), we’d go around 8:00–8:30, since it’s a long boat ride and that way you can enjoy the full day.

-As for how long you can spend touring the islands, the usual thing is around 5 hours, but they’re quite flexible.
-In general, they no longer allow you to watch the sunset, but it ultimately depends a bit on the crew.
+As for how long you can spend visiting the islands, the usual duration is around 5 hours, but they’re quite flexible.
+In general, they no longer allow you to watch the sunset, but it ultimately depends on the crew.

 Booking this island hopping in Siargao through an agency costs 1,500–1,600 per person.
-It includes transfers, food (it’s very cool, as it’s done in boodle fight format—a huge traditional Filipino tray with all sorts of goodies), and fees; but if there are more than two of you, it’s honestly much better to do it on your own.
-If you’re traveling solo or want to meet people, a good idea is to book the KLOOK tour, which is basically the Civitatis of the Philippines—totally reliable and quite cheap.
-There you can see reviews from other travelers, which is also useful if you want to play it safe:
+It includes transfers, food (it’s very cool, as it’s served boodle fight-style—a huge traditional Filipino tray with all sorts of goodies), and fees; but if there are more than two of you, it’s honestly much better to do it on your own.
+If you’re traveling solo or want to meet people, a good idea is to book the KLOOK tour, which is basically the Philippines’ answer to Viator and GetYourGuide—totally reliable and quite cheap.
+You can also check reviews from other travelers there, which is useful if you want extra peace of mind:

-Book your tour to Naked, Guyam and Daku here with DRONE
+Book your tour to Naked, Guyam, and Daku here, with drone shots included

-There’s also a premium version, with a larger boat and DRONE
+There’s also a premium version, with a larger boat and drone shots included

-Which islands are visited on the most popular Siargao island hopping?
+Which islands do you visit on the most popular Siargao island-hopping trip?

 Naked Island

 Naked Island is usually the first stop on Siargao’s island hopping.
-Its name comes from the fact that you won’t find absolutely anything there—just a sandbar about 100 meters long with no vegetation whatsoever.
-Surrounded by reef and water so clear it will blow your mind, there isn’t much more to do than enjoy such a paradise and take a dip.
+Its name comes from the fact that you won’t find anything there—just a sandbar about 100 meters long with no vegetation whatsoever.
+Surrounded by reef and water so clear it will blow your mind, there isn’t much to do except enjoy this little paradise and take a dip.

 Daku Island

-In just about 20 minutes you’ll reach what is usually the longest stop of the day: Daku Island.
-Now much busier and more developed than a few years ago, you’ll find some huts for eating (you can rent them for 250 pesos, and a table for 150 pesos) and a small village.
-The island is still gorgeous, and we encourage you to walk a bit, get lost among its palm trees, and explore the less frequented areas.
+After about 20 minutes you’ll reach what is usually the day’s longest stop: Daku Island.
+Now much busier and more developed than a few years ago, you’ll find some huts where you can eat (you can rent them for 250 pesos, and a table for 150 pesos) and a small village.
+The island is still gorgeous, and we recommend walking around a bit, getting lost among its palm trees, and exploring the quieter areas.

-You can also find food, although it’s cheaper if you buy it at the General Luna market; and if it isn’t cooked, they can prepare it the way you like for a few pesos.
+You can also buy food there, although it’s cheaper if you buy it at the General Luna market; and if you buy it uncooked, they can cook it for you for a small fee.

 By the way, Daku Beach is great for swimming, whether the tide is high or low.
-If you’re craving beach time, this is, for us, one of the best in Siargao.
+If you’re craving beach time, this is one of our favorite beaches in Siargao.

 Guyam Island

-Guyam is the typical island you picture when you think of a deserted island: a mound of white sand with a few palm trees, a couple of huts, and surrounded by turquoise waters.
-There used to be absolutely nothing, but now they’ve put up a sign with colored letters (no comment…) and a small drink stall.
+Guyam is the kind of island you picture when you think of a deserted island: a mound of white sand with a few palm trees, a couple of huts, all surrounded by turquoise waters.
+There used to be nothing here at all, but now they’ve put up a sign with colored letters (no comment…) and a small drink stall.
 Even so, it’s still an idyllic place.

 Heads up: there’s a pretty cool reef in front of Guyam.
-If you feel like it, ask your bangkero to take you there for some snorkeling; plus, you can take beautiful photos of Guyam from a distance.
+If you’re up for it, ask your bangkero to take you there for some snorkeling; plus, you can take beautiful photos of Guyam from a distance.

-This last island is barely 15 minutes from the General Luna pier, so you’ll be back on solid ground in no time.
+This last island is barely 15 minutes from the General Luna pier, so you’ll be back on solid ground before you know it.

 Some tips for this island hopping in Siargao

-Here are some tips of our own after doing this type of island hopping four times in Siargao:
+Here are some of our tips after doing this Siargao island-hopping trip four times:

 - The usual route starts at Naked and ends at Guyam.
 However, we think it’s better to start at Guyam and end at Naked.
-First, because doing the opposite guarantees fewer people; second, because photos of Guyam tend to look better when it’s quite sunny (which won’t happen if you’ve left very early).
-If you’re adding Mamom, it’s better to start there because the navigation is longer and the sea tends to get choppier after midday.
+First, because doing it the other way around usually means fewer people; second, because photos of Guyam tend to look better when it’s quite sunny (which won’t happen if you’ve left very early).
+If you’re adding Mam’on, it’s better to start there because it’s a longer boat ride and the sea tends to get choppier after midday.

-- Bring cash: you’ll have to pay fees on the islands and you can also buy drinks and snacks.
+- Bring cash: you’ll need to pay fees on the islands and you can also buy drinks and snacks.

-- Although the snorkeling in this part of the Philippines isn’t comparable to the best snorkeling spots in the Philippines, bring your mask if you have one.
+- Although the snorkeling in this part of the country doesn’t compare to the best snorkeling spots in the Philippines, bring your mask if you have one.

 - Buy drinks and food at the General Luna market; on Daku Island they’ll cook it for a small fee.
-If you’re vegetarian or want to save money, note that the best thing is to buy ready-made food at one of the carenderias near town.
+If you’re vegetarian or want to save money, note that your best bet is to buy ready-made food at one of the carinderias near town.

-- On Daku Island they sell fresh coconuts at a good price—take advantage!
+- On Daku Island they sell fresh coconuts at a good price—don’t miss them!

 - Of course, you can also visit the islands independently.
-That is, if you feel like it, you can negotiate to go only to Guyam or only to Daku or only to Naked.
+That is, if you prefer, you can negotiate to visit only Guyam, only Daku, or only Naked.
 Normally they’ll charge about 800–1,000 pesos round trip, but you should clarify with them how long they’ll wait for you.

-The magic TIP: for this island hopping in Siargao you can (and we think you should, to enjoy it even more) add “extra” islands like Corregidor Island or Mam’on Island (both highly recommended).
-There’s also the option of combining this island hopping + Sohoton, although, since getting to Sohoton already takes a couple of hours, it might be a bit much.
+Our top tip: for this island-hopping trip in Siargao you can (and we think you should, to enjoy it even more) add extra islands like Corregidor Island or Mam’on Island (both highly recommended).
+There’s also the option of combining this island-hopping trip with Sohoton, although getting to Sohoton already takes a couple of hours, so it might be a bit much.
 More on that below.

 2. Island hopping: Sugba Lagoon + Kawhagan Island

-If you don’t have many days, another of the Siargao island hoppings you absolutely must do is the one that takes you to Sugba Lagoon.
+If you don’t have many days, another Siargao island-hopping trip we think you absolutely shouldn’t miss is Sugba Lagoon.

-However, just visiting the lagoon doesn’t make much sense to us; it’s almost mandatory, in our opinion, to combine it with Kawhagan Island.
+However, just visiting the lagoon doesn’t make much sense to us; combining it with Kawhagan Island is almost a must.
 This gorgeous island has a long golden sandbar and is the perfect place to have lunch and spend a few hours lazing around.
-You can also head to the beach across the way, Pamomoan Beach (with some very photogenic palm trees), and enjoy the Del Carmen mangroves.
-As you can see, it’s a route that covers many different and spectacular landscapes at once.
+You can also head to the beach opposite, Pamomoan Beach (with some very photogenic palm trees), and enjoy the Del Carmen mangroves.
+As you can see, this route takes in several very different, spectacular landscapes at once.

 How to get to Sugba Lagoon?

-To do it, you just need to go to the Del Carmen port, about 45 minutes by motorbike from General Luna.
-If you don’t drive, you can also ask a tricycle or a habal habal (shared motorbike) to take you.
-Tricycles cost around 700 pesos per way and, as you know, they fit more than 6 people.
+To get there, you just need to go to the Del Carmen port, about 45 minutes by motorbike from General Luna.
+If you aren’t comfortable riding a scooter, you can also ask a tricycle driver or a habal-habal (shared motorbike) driver to take you.
+Tricycles cost around 700 pesos per way and, as you know, they can carry more than six people.
 If you don’t feel like negotiating, you can leave us a comment and we’ll share a couple of contacts we have.

-Another alternative is to take one of the “line” tricycles that connect General Luna with Dapa for 35 pesos and from there negotiate a tricycle to Del Carmen (it shouldn’t cost more than 300 pesos), or wait for another “line” tricycle to Del Carmen (40 pesos).
-Monday through Saturday, DATSCO buses run from General Luna to Dapa starting at 4:15 roughly every 30 minutes.
-It costs 33 pesos and takes about half an hour.
-Then you can take another bus from the same company (the only one) to Del Carmen at 7:00 or 11:00; it takes about an hour and costs 50 pesos.
+Another alternative is to take one of the shared tricycles that connect General Luna with Dapa for 35 pesos and from there, negotiate a tricycle ride to Del Carmen (it shouldn’t cost more than 300 pesos), or wait for another shared tricycle to Del Carmen (40 pesos).
+Monday through Saturday, DATSCO buses run from General Luna to Dapa from around 4:15, roughly every 30 minutes.
+The fare is 33 pesos and the ride takes about half an hour.
+Then you can take another bus from the same company to Del Carmen at 7:00 or 11:00 a.m.; it takes about an hour and costs 50 pesos.

-Once in Del Carmen, try to buy some food in town.
-You can bring it cooked or ask them to cook it for you on Kawhagan Island, just like on Daku.
-Even so, there are also a couple of small restaurants on Kawhagan and Pamomoan if you want to forget about it.
-Just bear in mind that prices are higher and that it takes them quite a while to cook.
+Once in Del Carmen, try to buy food in town.
+You can bring cooked food or ask them to cook it for you on Kawhagan Island, just like on Daku.
+Even so, there are also a couple of small restaurants on Kawhagan and Pamomoan if you don’t want to worry about food.
+Just bear in mind that prices are higher and food can take quite a while.

-Then head to the Del Carmen Tourism Center (you’ll find it like that on Google Maps), right next to the port of this small town in northern Siargao.
-You arrange the excursion right there, no need to book in advance.
+Then head to the Del Carmen Tourism Center (you’ll find it under that name on Google Maps), right next to the port of this small town in northern Siargao.
+You can arrange the excursion right there, no need to book in advance.

-The prices for this excursion are official and you’ll pay them at the pier itself:
+The prices for this excursion are official and you’ll pay them directly at the pier:

 - TOUR A: Sugba Lagoon only, 2,150 pesos per boat (up to 6 people) + 100 pesos per person in fees.

-- TOUR C: option 1 Sugba + Kawhagan + Mangrove view deck and option 2 Sugba + Pamomoan + Mangrove view deck, 3,050 per boat (up to 6 people) + 100 in fees.
+- TOUR C: Option 1 is Sugba + Kawhagan + Mangrove View Deck, and Option 2 is Sugba + Pamomoan + Mangrove View Deck, 3,050 per boat (up to 6 people) + 100 pesos in fees.

-Which one to choose?
-We’d go for B+ or D.
+Which one should you choose?
+We’d go for Tour B+ or Tour D.

-What time to go?
+What time should you go?
 Departures from Del Carmen port start at 8:00, but you don’t have to be there at that time.
 Boats leave as travelers arrive.
-If you want to save money, you can look for other travelers or wait for more people to arrive at the tourism office and suggest joining together to make it cheaper.
-Boats are for up to 6 people, remember.
+If you want to save money, you can look for other travelers or wait for more people to arrive at the tourism office and suggest sharing a boat.
+Remember, boats take up to 6 people.

 There’s no set time limit for the tour either; it depends on the stops you make and how long you want to spend at each.
-If you do B+ or D, you can estimate 4–5 hours, but it’s just an estimate.
+If you do B+ or D, you can expect around 4–5 hours, but this is only a rough estimate.

 If you can avoid a Philippine holiday or weekend, even better.
-This Siargao island hopping is no secret, and you might find Sugba Lagoon quite crowded.
+This Siargao island-hopping trip is no secret, and you may find Sugba Lagoon quite crowded.

 How much does the Sugba Lagoon + Kawhagan excursion cost with an agency?
 Around 2,000 pesos per person.
-It includes transportation, fees and meals; but if there are 2 or more of you, it’s really worth doing it privately or directly looking for more people at the port.
-In any case, the agency we recommend is KLOOK, where you can see other travelers’ reviews:
+It includes transportation, fees, and meals; but if there are 2 or more of you, it’s really worth doing it privately or finding more people directly at the port.
+In any case, the agency we recommend is KLOOK, where you can check other travelers’ reviews:

 If you’re traveling solo or as a couple, check out this LAND TOUR + SUGBA LAGOON

-This KLOOK tour is very interesting because it includes a trip to the most important spots on the island (what would be the northern Siargao route) and then takes you to Sugba, so it’s ideal if you don’t have much time.
+This KLOOK tour is a great option because it includes a trip to the island’s main highlights (what would be the northern Siargao route) and then takes you to Sugba, so it’s ideal if you don’t have much time.

-What places are visited on the Sugba Lagoon island hopping?
+What places do you visit on the Sugba Lagoon island-hopping trip?

 Sugba Lagoon

-From Del Carmen port it’ll take about 40 minutes to reach this beautiful lagoon surrounded by limestone walls, reminiscent of those in El Nido.
-The journey flies by as you pass through seemingly endless mangroves.
+From Del Carmen port, it’ll take about 40 minutes to reach this beautiful lagoon surrounded by limestone walls, reminiscent of those in El Nido.
+The boat ride flies by as you pass through seemingly endless mangroves.

-There’s a maximum limit of 3 hours at Sugba Lagoon, but you can stay on the other islands 1 or 2 more hours depending on what you negotiate with your boatman.
+There’s a maximum limit of 3 hours at Sugba Lagoon, but you can stay on the other islands for 1 or 2 more hours depending on what you agree on with your boatman.

-At Sugba Lagoon you can rent kayaks and paddle boards for 250 pesos per hour.
-You can also rent tables to keep your things from getting wet for 50 pesos.
-They serve food in case you didn’t bring any.
-Jumping off the diving platform (which you’ve seen so many times on Instagram) as many times as you want is totally free, but be careful when the tide is low—there isn’t that much depth!
+At Sugba Lagoon, you can rent kayaks and paddle boards for 250 pesos per hour.
+You can also rent tables to keep your belongings dry for 50 pesos.
+Food is available if you didn’t bring any.
+Jumping from the diving platform (which you’ve seen so many times on Instagram) as many times as you like is completely free, but be careful when the tide is low—the water isn’t that deep!

-Heads up because Sugba closes every year between January 10 and February 10 for maintenance.
-The rest of the stops on this Siargao island hopping remain open if it suits you, but you won’t be able to visit Sugba Lagoon on those dates.
+Heads up: Sugba closes every year between January 10 and February 10 for maintenance.
+The other stops on this Siargao island-hopping trip remain open if that works for your dates, but you won’t be able to visit Sugba Lagoon on those dates.

 Kawhagan Island

-We were blown away when we first saw this island.
+This island blew us away the first time we saw it.
 With a huge sandbar and a spectacular palm grove, we could have stayed here for hours!

-It’s the usual stop for lunch, a swim, and—if you feel like it—some volleyball, since they have a net.
+It’s the usual stop for lunch, a swim, and—if you’re up for it—a game of volleyball, as there’s a net there.
 The trip from Sugba Lagoon takes about 40 minutes.

-As soon as you arrive, they’ll offer to cook something for you for a few pesos, and you’ll also have to pay the 150-peso boat mooring fee (shared among everyone in your group).
+As soon as you arrive, they’ll offer to cook your food for a small fee, and you’ll also have to pay the 150-peso boat mooring fee (shared among everyone in your group).

 Pamomoan Beach

-This is the beach you’ll see right opposite Kawhagan Island.
-This pretty strip of golden sand and coconut trees is perfect for a bit more relaxing.
-There you’ll find a restaurant for a cold drink to round off the day.
-If possible, it’s better to visit at high tide, when it looks its best and swimming is more comfortable.
+This is the beach you’ll see right across from Kawhagan Island.
+This pretty strip of golden sand and coconut trees is perfect for a bit more relaxation.
+You’ll find a restaurant there where you can grab a cold drink to round off the day.
+If possible, it’s better to visit at high tide, when it looks its best and the swimming is more comfortable.

 Here you also pay 150 pesos for the boat docking fee.

-We decided to add this stop the second time we did this island hopping in Siargao and, although we don’t think it’s essential, given what it costs, it’s worth it.
-You’ll climb a small observation platform with a panoramic view over the Del Carmen mangroves.
+We decided to add this stop the second time we did this island hopping in Siargao and, although we don’t think it’s essential, considering the price, it’s worth it.
+You’ll climb a small observation platform with panoramic views over the Del Carmen mangroves.

 3. Island hopping in Siargao: Corregidor Island

 Beautiful Corregidor Island (Casulian Island) is still one of the lesser-known spots for many who visit Siargao.
-However, we think it’s a corner you shouldn’t miss—provided you have time to enjoy it.
+However, we think it’s a spot you shouldn’t miss—provided you have time to enjoy it.

-Besides having a white-sand beach for a dip and some snorkeling, one of the reasons to visit is to walk along its palm-covered hillsides offering spectacular views of Siargao, Daku and Naked Island.
+Besides having a white-sand beach for a swim and some snorkeling, one of the reasons to visit is to walk along its palm-covered hillsides with spectacular views of Siargao, Daku and Naked Island.

 How to get to Corregidor Island (Siargao)?